-Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or too many programs open and running.
+Connection problems can be caused by a variety of outside factors.
+For instance, low quality, older equipment, or too many programs open and running.
 In general, poor video quality is usually because of a poor internet connection.

 Here are some basic steps that can improve the overall quality of your visit:

 - Use a wired ethernet instead of a wifi connection.
 A wired ethernet internet connection will give you a smoother, more consistent experience.
 A wifi connection will work, but you may experience a lag or some interference, which can make your video and audio choppy.

 - Test your internet connection speed.
 Make sure it’s of good quality and at least 10 Mbps.

 - Close other programs or apps you may have open.
 To minimize disruption, close out all other programs/apps that are running in the background.
 Make sure you have enough lighting so the doctor can see you well.
 Small lighting tweaks can make a big impact.
 Avoid any backlight and make sure your camera is at eye level.

 What Equipment Do I Need?

 To provide telemedicine or telehealth sessions, you will need the following: